phir2-lab/metal_detector_msgs/msg/README.md

 ### Note

-In the topic published by the metal detector node, the channel field of the Coil message type holds the measurements for both coils.
-Considering a posterior view of the robot (from behind), the measurements correspond to:

-* channel[0] -> Left coil
-* channel[1] -> Right coil

-The coils measurements are read one at a time, and switching between coils occurs in a fixed interval.
+In the topic published by the metal detector node, the coils' measurements are contained in the "left_coil" and "right_coil" for the left and right coils respectively, in the Coil message type (Coil.msg).
+The coils are measured one at a time, and switching between them occurs in a fixed interval.